Four Steps to Effective Rule Enforcement

 Clarity and repetition are two keys to effective rule communication.
 All too often we write the rules in a very general nature and state the rules only one time.
 We rely on others to communicate our policies for us, and we fail to ensure the right emotional emphasis – positive or negative – is attached to such communications.

-Rules are often written in a ‘one size fits all’ style to allow flexibility, without realizing that such generality can also invite higher levels of non-compliance.
-Very different behaviors occur when we emphasize being ‘back in the room and in your seat’ versus simply asking people to ‘be back in the room’ before the break time has expired.
+Leaders often write rules in a ‘one size fits all’ style.
+This allows flexibility in application.
+Unfortunately, they may not realize that such generality can also invite higher levels of non-compliance.
+Very different behaviors occur when we emphasize the need to be ‘back in the room and in your seat.’
+If we simply ask people to ‘be back in the room’ before the break time expires, we get different results.

-We also often fail to appreciate the fact that people have different communication preferences.
+Plus, we often fail to appreciate the fact that people have different communication preferences.
 Some people understand and retain written communiques much better than others.
-Verbal, face-to-face communications often work the best, but we often don’t want to take the extra time needed to share information this way.
+Verbal, face-to-face communications often work the best.
+However, we often don’t want to take the extra time to share information this way.

 Provide Consistent Rule Compliance Feedback

-In class, we use a big clock, projected on the screen at the front of the room, to clearly let people know how much break time is left.
+In class, we use a big clock, and we project it on the screen at the front of the room.
+This clearly lets people know how much break time is left.
 We don’t expect them to track their own time as the only feedback source.
 Similarly, speed limit signs that are paired with a current speed indicator do a better job of keeping excessive speeds down.

 How do you provide your people with ‘real time’ rule compliance performance?
 How often do they only follow the rules when they know someone is watching?
 I learned years ago that the adage ‘No feedback, no motivation’ really matters.
-Such feedback does not have to be negative or punitive, but it does need to be provided.
+Such feedback does not have to be negative or punitive.
+However, leaders need to consistently provide it.
 That is where the importance of consequences come in.

 Define and Enforce Consequences

-Enforcement is viewed all too often as only as a negative thing.
-If people know they will get in trouble if they get caught breaking the rules, what becomes the goal – following the rules or not getting caught?
-With the proper emphasis and reasoning, we can easily shift one’s focus towards gaining the positive consequences of rule compliance.
-When people are recognized for doing the right things, personal pride, and over time commitment, is created.
+People often view enforcement as only as a negative thing.
+If people know they will get in trouble if they break the rules and get caught, what becomes the goal?
+Do we follow the rules or not get caught?
+With the proper emphasis and reasoning, we can easily shift one’s focus towards the positive consequences of rule compliance.
+When we recognize people who do the right things, we help foster personal pride and commitment over time.